1991MelJ/Open-Notebook-/module 2/Notes for Exercise 4.1 Going Further Using wget.md

 * `-l 2` command is used to tell wget to follow a specific link and one page beyond the initial page provided

-* `w 10` adds a 10 sec wait between server requests, also `--random`wait` command for websites whose terms of service do not mention a policy on automated downloading, and may have steps to prohibit automated downloading built into website.
+* `w 10` adds a 10 sec wait between server requests, also `--random-wait` command for websites whose terms of service do not mention a policy on automated downloading, and may have steps to prohibit automated downloading built into website.
 This command will vary the wait time.

 * `--limit-rate=20k` command limits the bandwidth you will use in download, so that you do not use up too much of server's bandwidth, sets max download speed to 20kb/s